LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaStream.md

 }
 ```

-You are not specifying any Content-Length header.
-Of course because the content you are sending is well known, Play is able to compute the content size for you and to generate the appropriate header.
+Of course, because the content you are sending is well-known, Play is able to compute the content size for you and to generate the appropriate header.

-> **Note** that for text based contents it is not as simple as it looks like since the Content-Length header must be computed according the charset used to translate characters to bytes.
+> **Note** that for text-based content it is not as simple as it looks, since the `Content-Length` header must be computed according the character encoding used to translate characters to bytes.

-Actually we have seen previously that the response body is specified using an `Enumerator`:
+Actually, we previously saw that the response body is specified using an `Enumerator`:

 ```
 def index = Action {